La Salle University Health Insurance Policy:

 4) All J-1 visa holders and their dependents (J-2 visa) must enroll in a health insurance plan according to United States governmental guidelines:

-- Expenses associated with the medical evacuation of the exchange visitor to his or her home country in the amount of $10,000; and
+(3) expenses associated with medical evacuation of the exchange visitor to his or her home country in the amount of $50,000; and